Why Is A Home Appraisal Important In The Real Estate Market?

 Factors That Influence a Home’s Worth

 • Comparable Sales: The appraiser compares your home to recently sold properties in your neighborhood with similar features and size.
-This helps establish a realistic market price based on current real estate trends.
+This helps establish a realistic market price based on current real estate trends from sources like Zillow Research.

 • Age and Condition: Older homes can hold or lose value depending on their upkeep and the quality of materials used in construction.
 Well-maintained homes typically receive a higher residential appraisal value, while deteriorated structures may lower the final assessment.

 • Location and Views: A property’s location is a major factor in determining its worth.
 Homes in desirable areas with good school districts, low crime rates, and scenic views tend to receive higher appraisals.
-Unique surroundings or exclusive amenities also play a role in the valuation.
+Property data from NYC Open Data helps track neighborhood trends.

 • Size and Layout: The square footage of your house, lot size, and the number of bedrooms and bathrooms significantly impact its value.
 Additional spaces like finished basements, attics, and open floor plans can further enhance its estate appraisal results.